angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

   HeroComponent(this._heroService, this._location);
 ```

-To get notified when a hero route is natigated to, make `HeroComponent`
+To get notified when a hero route is navigated to, make `HeroComponent`
 implement the [OnActivate][] interface, and update `hero` from
 the [onActivate()][] [router lifecycle hook][]: